mialkin/docs/csharp/concurrency/thread.md

 The [↑ `Thread.Yield`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread.yield) method causes the calling thread to yield execution to another thread that is ready to run on the current processor.
 The operating system selects the thread to yield to.

-`Sleep(0)` or `Yield` is occasionally useful in production code for advanced performance tweaks.
+[`Thread.Sleep(0)`](#threadsleep) or `Thread.Yield` is occasionally useful in production code for advanced performance tweaks.
 It's also an excellent diagnostic tool for helping to uncover thread safety issues: if inserting `Thread.Yield()` anywhere in your code makes or breaks the program, you almost certainly have a bug.

+### `Thread.SpinWait`

+The [↑ `Thread.SpinWait`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread.spinwait) method causes a thread to wait the number of times defined by the `iterations` parameter.

+The `SpinWait` method is useful for implementing locks.
+Classes, such as [`Monitor`](synchronization/locking.md#monitor) and [`ReaderWriterLock`](synchronization/locking.md#readerwriterlockslim), use this method internally. `SpinWait` essentially puts the processor into a very tight loop, with the loop count specified by the `iterations` parameter.
+The duration of the wait therefore depends on the speed of the processor.

+Contrast this with the `Sleep` method.
+A thread that calls `Sleep` yields the rest of its current slice of processor time, even if the specified interval is zero.
+Specifying a non-zero interval for `Sleep` removes the thread from consideration by the thread scheduler until the time interval has elapsed.

+SpinWait is not generally useful for ordinary applications.
+In most cases, you should use the synchronization classes provided by the .NET Framework; for example, call `Monitor.Enter` or `lock`

 ### `Thread.Interrupt`